DJMare/express_Sequelize/README.md

 (20) Open app.js file at the root of the project and include the './model" folder so that the models are available everywhere in the application.:

-(21)
+(21) Add sequelize sync code above module.exports in the app.js file to ensure that the tables within the models in the project are the same as in the database.:

-(22) Add sequelize sync code above module.exports in the app.js file to ensure that the tables within the models in the project are the same as in the database.:
+(22) In the routes/index.js file require the models.:

 (23) In the views folder, create a actors.hbs file.: